The Political Class and the Rest of Us

 Our Enemy the State

 It may well be that COVID-19 is even more dangerous and deadly than once imagined and predicted; however, presently that doesn’t appear to be the case.
 Even if COVID-19 turns out to be something akin to the Black Plague, that reality would furnish no excuse for the giving over of Natural Rights to the State.
 Indeed, any emergency situation where people are called to work together to deal with exigent situations is the very time to become more vigilant in safeguarding Natural Rights.
 Emergencies are food for the State to seize Natural Rights for the stated reason that it knows what is better for everyone concerned.
-The siren call one hears from the State singing it benevolent protection is one that should chill, not warm, the soul of people who truly value liberty.
+The siren call one hears from the State singing its benevolent protection is one that should chill, not warm, the soul of people who truly value liberty.

 Existential Anxiety: Risks Inherent in Living